flossi/rs_sivm/README.md

 ### Description
 ------------
 This project contains a Python class for easy analysis of hyperspectral imagery time series with simplex volume maximisation (SiVM).
 SiVM is a fast matrix factorization technique for pattern recognition in high-dimensional input data.
-It can be used to extract characteristic extremes (archetypes) from hyperspectral remote sensing data, allowing the automatic detection of vegetation stress and other information.
+It can be used to extract characteristic extreme spectra (archetypes) from hyperspectral remote sensing data, allowing the automatic detection of vegetation stress and other information.

 The Factorator class currently includes methods for
 * preprocessing